Organizations for multi-store entrepreneurs

 Prioritize merchant choice, clarity, and flow

-Enabled merchants to control organization-level settings.
-I led the strategy for introducing opt-in organization settings, iterating extensively and partnering with leadership to define the timing and visibility of multi-store navigation.
-By giving merchants control over this transition, we ensured the interface scaled with business complexity rather than prematurely imposing features.
+Introducing organization settings risked overwhelming merchants who didn't need them yet.
+I led the strategy for an opt-in model, partnering with leadership to define the right timing and visibility, so the interface scaled with complexity rather than imposing it.

 🙋🏻♀️ Ask me to demo the full shipped experience